How to configure DNS dynamic updates in Windows

 In some circumstances, this scenario may cause problems.
 For example, if DHCP1 fails and a second backup DHCP server comes online, the backup server cannot update the client name because the server is not the owner of the name.

 In another example, assume that the DHCP server performs dynamic updates for legacy clients.
-If you upgrade those clients to Windows Server 2003, Windows 2000, or Windows XP, the upgraded client cannot take ownership or update its DNS records.
+If you upgrade those clients to a version supporting dynamic updates, the upgraded client cannot take ownership or update its DNS records.

 To solve this problem, a built-in security group named DnsUpdateProxy is provided.
 If all DHCP servers are added to the DnsUpdateProxy group, the records of one server can be updated by another server if the first server fails.
 Also, all the objects that are created by the members of the DnsUpdateProxy group are not secured.
 Therefore, the first user who is not a member of the DnsUpdateProxy group and that modifies the set of records that is associated with a DNS name becomes its owner.
 When legacy clients are upgraded, they can take ownership of their name records at the DNS server.
 If every DHCP server that registers resource records for legacy clients is a member of the DnsUpdateProxy group, many problems are eliminated.